 While they’re definitely annoying, skin tags aren’t really a medical emergency nor do they require a dermatologist’s magical touch to make ‘em go away.
-Your doctor will likely recommend freezing them off with liquid nitrogen (a quick but painful procedure called cryosurgery that insurance won’t always cover.)
-But if you’d prefer to skip the trip, there are a lot of home remedies for skin tags that can clear them up without the pain or expensive price tag.
+Your doctor will likely recommend freezing them off with liquid nitrogen or removing them with sterile scissors.
+But if you’d prefer to skip the trip, there are a lot of home remedies for skin tags that may help reduce the size of the skin tag or even may clear them up without the pain or expensive price tag.

 It may not be as quick as a visit to the doctor, but these home remedies are inexpensive, natural and only require a trip to your kitchen.

 Note: You should never use home remedies to treat skin tags near the mouth or genitals, or if they’re very large, itchy or painful.
 In some cases, other types of skin disorders (like malignant cancers) can look like skin tags.
 If you’re not sure, it’s best to pay a visit to your doctor before trying any of these home remedies for skin tags.